tilaskabengele/BiCrystal/index.md

     pip install shapely

-For more information on crystals and shapely, visit https://pypi.org/project/crystals/ and https://pypi.org/project/Shapely/ respectively.
+For more information on crystals and shapely, visit: https://pypi.org/project/crystals/ and https://pypi.org/project/Shapely/ respectively.

  # Files